Activities for The Great Big Green Week

 And if we don’t make changes?

-This is where Busy Things’ recently updated simulator game, Tree World, comes into its own!
-Players need to balance the needs of people, animals and plants to avoid environmental disasters like storms and forest fires.
+This is where Busy Things’ recently updated simulator game, Tree World, comes into its own as children can build houses, keep warm by the fire and eat a meat-based diet as we traditionally have, and see the environmental disasters like storms and forest fires unfold.

 For the best experience, play Busy Things’ activities on a tablet, laptop, desktop or whiteboard.

-We hope this list of activities helps you to explore climate change with your pupils, appreciate its full impact and think about what we can all do to improve the situation.
-We’d love it if you took advantage of our free-to-play activities for The Great Big Green Week.
-If you play Tree World – Rescue mode, be sure to share your results with us by tagging @busythings into your social media posts and using #TreeWorld!
+We hope this blog and its activities helps you to explore climate change with your pupils, appreciate its full impact and think about what we can all do to improve the situation.
+We’d love it if you took advantage of our free-to-play activities (Climate change around the world jigsaw, Generating green electricity, Vegan or non-vegan and Tree World) and FREE paper-based topical pack for The Great Big Green Week.

-If you’d like to access all our climate change activities (and activities in other areas of the curriculum too!), we’d be happy to offer you a 28-day free trial.
-Simply click here and explore!
+If you’d like to access our climate change activities (and activities in other areas of the curriculum too!), we’d be happy to offer you a 28-day free trial.
+Simply click here to get yourself a login!

 Leave a Reply